 GMED students participate in a variety of extra-curricular activities such as global health book clubs, movie nights, and game nights among other activities centered on global health topics to supplement the curriculum.

 GMED students are required to design and complete a scholarly capstone project.
 The capstone is a longitudinal project where students identify a global health issue, comprehensively research this issue and participate in a project designed to address the issue.
-Strategies for completing the capstone requirement could involve a field practicum, meta-analysis, research project or other experience.
+Students learn to work collaboratively, give presentations, design scientific posters, submit abstracts to global health conferences, and write a final analysis.
+Strategies for completing the capstone requirement could involve field research, clinical research or a systematic review.
+Many students travel internationally for fieldwork related to their capstones; however, this is not required.
 A small stipend is available for students to assist with their capstone completion.

-At the end of the program, GMED students have an opportunity to share their experiences through a capstone project oral presentation and written summary and at a special GMED Graduation Party.
+At the end of the program, GMED students have an opportunity to share their experiences through their final capstone project presentations and written papers.
+Additionally, M4s are invited to a GMED retreat and a special GMED Graduation Ceremony.

-Several faculty from a variety of disciplines from the UIC Center for Global Health serve as core faculty for the GMED Program.
-Additionally, GMED students are exposed to additional global health faculty from the College of Medicine and other health sciences (e.g. College of Nursing, School of Public Health) through their co-curricular sessions and as tutors for their clinical medicine coursework.
-Students often work with global health faculty as mentors for their capstone projects as well.
+Several faculty from a variety of disciplines from the UIC Center for Global Health and College of Medicine serve as mentors for GMED students along with global health faculty from other health sciences (e.g. College of Nursing, School of Public Health).
+Students work with a mentorship team to successfully complete their scholarly capstone projects, work with global health clinical faculty during their COM Introduction to Patient Care Course, and are exposed to global health faculty through their co-curricular, extra-curricular and colloquia sessions.
 Finally, GMED upperclassmen and alumni often serve as resources and mentors for the students.
 This network of globally-minded students, residents, alumni and faculty is an invaluable resource for GMED students looking to build their global health careers.

 GMED students, similar to other UIC COM students, have the opportunity to participate in a variety of international electives.
 Some students participate in an elective during the summer between the M1 and M2 years, although this is not required.
 The focus of this elective would vary depending on the interest of the student.
 Options include but are not limited to: a clinical observation (particularly if the GMED student could bring added value to the experience e.g. acting as an interpreter), a research experience, a public health intervention, or an educational experience (e.g. learn about global health care systems or policies).
 Many students also participate in international experiences during elective time in the M4 year.
 Possibilities for the focus of this experience would include the above as well as a hands-on supervised clinical experience.
 Students independently arrange any elective opportunities and are responsible to seek scholarship and funding opportunities.